fuego96/gw2mi/README.md

 And that's it really.

 ###Doesn't Work? - Windows Security Considerations
 Handle.exe (which gw2mi.bat uses) will not be able to find the correct handle id for "AN-Mutex-Window-Guild Wars 2" if not given administrative rights.
 To fix this, simply right-click the gw2mi.bat desktop-shortcut and select **properties**.
-In the **shortcut** tab, click the **Advanced** button and check-mark **"run as administrator"**.
+In the **Shortcut** tab, click the **Advanced** button and check-mark **"run as administrator"**.
 Click OK to save the shortcut settings.

 ###Reference
 **Links:**